Paisley Park Cover Final

 Be sure to validate what you get before you buy tickets!

 I do not regret taking the tour.
 I am happy that I got to experience Paisley Park, but it was not what I expected.
+This was my first visit, but it won’t be my last one.
+Finally, if you visit Paisley Park, tour Downtown Minneapolis; there’s plenty to see and do.

 Feel free to refer to me as Darling Nikki going forward, and please let me know what your favorite songs are or how Prince impacted you!

 Looking For More Travel Inspiration?
-Start Here.
+Start Here:

 We participate in the Amazon Services L.L.C.
 Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.